xuchengpeng/elpa-mirror/nongnu/org-superstar-readme.txt

   independent face, but are not otherwise prettified.

-3.4.3 Fast Plain List Items ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+3.4.3 Fast plain list items ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   The default syntax-checking done to ensure only actual plain list